Oxonmoot 2017 will be held at St Antony’s College, Oxford from Thursday 21st until Sunday 24th September.

 By booking for Oxonmoot you agree to the events terms and conditions.

 You can register for the whole event (4 days), part of the event (2 or 3 days), or just one day.
-Book before May to take advantage of the following super early bird prices (prices will rise £5 on 1 May and a further £10 on 1 August).
+Book before May to take advantage of the following super early bird prices (prices rose £5 on 1 May and a further £10 on 1 August).

 Registration rates for children are also available (children aged 0-6 can attend for free).